thuyn3/ai-fairness-algorithmic-audit/README.md

 - SHAP
 - Matplotlib
 - Seaborn
--
 ---

 ## 🔍 Overview
 How can machine learning models used in hiring and employment introduce or reproduce demographic disparities?
 This project audits the fairness and accountability of a machine learning classification model using the **UCI Adult Income dataset**.
 The model predicts whether an individual's income exceeds $50K based on demographic and socioeconomic characteristics.
-The project evaluates model performance across demographic groups, measures fairness using multiple fairness criteria and applies SHAP to improve model explainability.
+The project assesses model performance for different demographic groups, measures fairness using multiple fairness criteria and applies SHAP to improve model explainability.

 **Core questions**